 The Manchester real estate market has certainly recovered and in fact, the city has come a long way since the recent recession.
-Property for sale prices in New Hampshire, particularly in Manchester, continue to show encouraging gains and are now enjoying a rate of 11.5%.
+Property for sale prices in New Hampshire, particularly in Manchester, continue to show encouraging gains.
 This is almost double the national average.

 Surprisingly, the high rates of appreciation over the past 3 years have not made homes too expensive.
 In fact, the Manchester real estate market is still one of the most convenient in the country.
 Despite the increase in prices, accessibility is still below the historical average of the area.